-lcon Item Description 1 (h) Power button Turns the computer on and off.
+Icon Item Description 1 (I) Power button Turns the computer on and off.
 2 Keyboard For entering data into your computer.
-See "Using the keyboard" on page 15.

-Icon Item Description 3 Touchpad Touch-sensitive pointing device which functions like a computer mouse.
-4 Click buttons (left and right) The left and right side of the button function as left and right selection buttons.
+See "Using the keyboard" on page 14.
+Do not use a keyboard protector or similar cover as the keyboard includes ventilation intakes for cooling.
+3 Touchpad Touch-sensitive pointing device.
+The touchpad and selection buttons form a single surface.
+Press down firmly on the touchpad surface to perform a left click.
+Press down firmly on the lower right corner to perform a right click.
+4 Microphone Internal stereo microphone for sound recording.